PET-Comp-UFMA/enepet_site/README.md

-# AcalouradaVirtual
+# Site do Enepet
-Repositório do site da acalourada realizada pelo PETComp
+Repositório do site do ENEPET